- What Is Green Food Powder?

 You can read this article if you’re interested in learning the details of, and differences between, these methods.
 But in a nutshell, freeze drying uses low temperatures and thus preserves the nutrients in food much better than spray drying or air drying.
 It’s also more expensive.

 While air drying sounds natural and relatively straightforward, it also uses higher temperatures (which can destroy some of the nutrients in the food).

-As a result, I recommend green powders from brands that use freeze-drying during their manufacturing process.
+As a result, I’d stick with green powders from brands that use freeze-drying during their manufacturing process.

 There is also a new trend of sprouting and fermenting ingredients, which can remove some of the antinutrients commonly found in plants.